jobdash/angular-clock-test/README.md

  any changes to the javascript files and re-run the tests if the files change.
 If you want to use a different browser, you will need to edit the `karma.conf.js`

+###Suggestions

+Here are some things to consider when writing the test:
+* Did the directive render correctly?
+* Does updating the form input correctly update the model?  ( Read the directive and its controller very carefully, there is some non-trivial behavior there.)
+* Would it be easier to test the directive if it was written in a different way?
+    * If so, how would you re-write it?
+* What test cases/situations should you cover?

 Resources